 Recommendations:

-- Please note that the first parameter is a string and not a date.
-It can be tricky because in some cultures they switch the month and when they represent a date like in the USA, for example.
+1. Please note that the first parameter is a string, not a date.
+It can be tricky because some cultures switch the month and when they represent a date, like in the USA, for example.
 Be sure that each component of the date is what you expect.
-Otherwise, you can be converting dates incorrectly.
+Otherwise, you can convert dates incorrectly.

-- Only represent the values that you want to display to the user.
-For example, if you don’t need the hour, minute, and second remove it to avoid confusion.
+2. Only represent the values you want to display to the user.
+For example, if you don’t need the hour, minute, and second remove them to avoid confusion.

-- If you’re storing the returned value from the formatDateTime Function, please always include the date, even if it’s not present in the initial string.
-With this, you have full control of the stored value since different systems store missing information differently.
-You may have systems that have the default time as noon instead of midnight.
+3. If you’re storing the returned value from the formatDateTime Function, please always include the date, even if it’s not present in the initial string.
+With this, you have complete control of the stored value since different systems store missing information differently.
+You may have systems with the default time as noon instead of midnight.

-- Use this function only to format dates to display to the users or convert it into a format that other systems can understand.
-Don’t try to use to fetch individual items to do operations like adding days since there are better-suited functions to do that.
+4. Use this function only to format dates to display to the users or convert them into a format that other systems can understand.
+Don’t try to use it to fetch individual items to do operations like adding days since there are better-suited functions to do that.

 Sources: